Viestar/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 2-mul.c -- function multiplies the 2 givn arguments
 * 3-print_numbers.c -- Prints numbers from 0 to 9
 * 4-print_most_numbers.c --- functions that prints numbers 0 to 9 besides 2 and 4
+* 5-more_numbers --- A function printing 0-14 ten times